 So this is how it works: for every 1000 units of renewable energy generated, Ofgem hand over one green certificate.
 This green certificate is called a Renewable Energy Guarantee of Origin (REGO for short).

 When an energy supplier buys this renewable power from the generator (to sell on to customers) it buys REGOs at the same time, for around 15p per certificate.
 Every year the suppliers must send their REGOs to Ofgem.

 However, the market for these certificates is separate to the market for power.
-Therefore, suppliers can buy as many REGOs as they like without actually buying any power from that renewable generator.
+Therefore, suppliers can buy as many REGOs as they like at a low cost, without actually buying any power from that renewable generator.